copperwater/xNetHack/doc/xnh-changelog-6.0.md

   the purpose of "You begin bashing" messages.
 - When a monster wakes up, a message is printed indicating that, unless there is a more specific message already being shown.
+- When you #loot while standing over a single container, and there is no adjacent monster for you to loot, it will automatically loot that container without prompting.

 ### Architectural changes